 More reasons floaters might be present…

-- Vitreous detachment (more common in those aged 50+ and flashing lights are often also experienced in conjunction with)
+• Vitreous detachment (more common in those aged 50+ and flashing lights are often also experienced in conjunction with)

-Depending on the extent of floaters you see and the cause, there are a few different treatment methods that can be very effective in reducing or ridding you of eye floaters.
+Depending on the amount of you see and the cause, there are a few different treatment methods that can be very effective in reducing or ridding you of eye floaters.
 Always consult your doctor or Ophthalmologist for recommendation and more details:

-- Laser – A special laser is sometimes used to break up the floaters inside of the eye, decreasing the size of them and allowing them to be less noticeable.
-Laser therapy for eye floaters isn’t as frequently used due to the possible risk of damage to the retina.
+• Laser – A special laser is sometimes used to break up the floaters inside of the eye, decreasing the size of them and allowing them to be less noticeable.
+Laser therapy isn’t as frequently used due to the possible risk of damage to the retina.